The chemical distance in random interlacements in the low-intensity regime: Background and notation

 \subsection{Asymptotic notation and constants}

 Throughout the rest of the paper we write $C$, $c$ and $c'$ for constants (depending only on the dimension) whose value might change from one appearance to the next.
-Constants whose values are important for the proofs, and that might depend on additional parameters, are numbered and fixed in their first appearance.
+Constants whose values are important for the proofs, and that might depend on additional parameters, are numbered, denoted by Greek letters (e.g. $\xi,\eta,\beta$) and fixed in their first appearance.

 We write $f(x) \asymp g(x)$ if there exist positive constants $c, c'$ (depending only on $d$) such that $c g(x) \leq f(x) \leq c'g(x) $ for all $x > 0$.
 Similarly, $ f(x) \preceq g(x) $ indicates that there exists a positive constant $c$, depending only on the dimension, such that $f(x) \leq c g(x)$ for all $x > 0$.